8 Best Meditation Cushions, Pillows And Mats Youll Love In 2019

 - Overall, this is an excellent choice and particularly good for taller people.

-Rectangular Meditation Cushion:
+Rectangular Meditation Pillow:

 - Rectangular meditation cushions are by far the most practical type of cushion in terms of room space.

 - You can put most cushions away easier than other types of meditation cushion.

 - You might find that with a rectangular meditation cushion you need to fold your legs in more, which is fine for those of us who are particularly flexible but could be challenging for other people.

 - These are excellent cushions for supporting your ankles and knees.